16 common mistakes that drive up construction costs and jeopardize building safety And tips to avoid them

 7- Unsafe electrical wiring

-8- Plumbing and sewerage errors
+8- Plumbing and drainage errors

-Poorly planned and executed water and drainage networks lead to issues that are difficult to detect until after the actual use of the building, as leaks and blockages appear that require costly cracking to fix.
+Poorly planned and executed water and drainage networks lead to issues that are difficult to detect until after the actual use of the building, when leaks and blockages appear that require costly cracking to fix.

 9- Ignoring natural ventilation and air quality